 Annual Privacy Notice - Frequently Asked Questions

-Second, we have committed to the new EU-U.S. Privacy Shield framework, agreed to by the U.S. Department of Commerce and the European Commission.
+Another motivation for the change was that we've committed to the new EU-U.S. Privacy Shield framework, agreed to by the U.S. Department of Commerce and the European Commission.
 The Privacy Shield framework is designed to provide more protections around personal data for EU individuals.
 We revised the Privacy Statement to meet these requirements.
 These protections are enforceable under U.S. law once a company certifies their commitment to Privacy Shield requirements with the Department of Commerce.

 We believe you will find the new Privacy Statement much simpler to read and understand.
 To see the new Intuit Privacy Statement, please click here.

 2. Are you doing something different with my information?

 No. Our commitment to data stewardship and keeping your information protected remains unchanged and we are handling your information the same way we always have.
 Intuit’s participation in Privacy Shield does not change the categories of personal information that we collect or the reasons why we collect this information.